Can You Sell Your Life Insurance Policy?

 How Does Selling A Life Insurance Policy Work?

-A life insurance policy is an asset that you own; as a policyholder, you can choose to sell your life insurance policy for a payout.
+A life insurance policy is an asset you own; as a policyholder, you can cash out your life insurance policy for a payout.

-In general, there are two main ways of selling your life insurance policy: Life Settlement and Viatical Settlement.
+There are two main ways of selling your life insurance policy: Life settlements and viatical settlements.

 While there is some overlap between these two options, there are also some key differences, which we will detail below.